JoshuaEagan1/Overdose-Data-Project/README.md

 }
 ```
 ### Credit
-I borrowed a section of code from the following article on R-bloggers.com to construct the od.vis function. https://www.r-bloggers.com/plot-weekly-or-monthly-totals-in-r/.
-See the "graph by month" section.
+I borrowed a section of code from the following article on R-bloggers.com to construct the od.vis function [Visualizing Weekly or Monthly Totals](https://www.r-bloggers.com/plot-weekly-or-monthly-totals-in-r/) (see the "graph by month" section.)

 ## State Graph Compiler